plainblack/Wing/README.txt

 OPTIONAL

-9. Wing has a job server called Winman, which is backed by beanstalk.
+9. Wing has a job server called Wingman, which is backed by beanstalk.
 To run it you simply install beanstalkd, which you can download from here: http://kr.github.io/beanstalkd/

 Then you can run it like so: